-There are Excel® error codes of #REF! in What's Best! cells.
+There are Excel® error codes of #REF! in What'sBest! cells.

-Problem: The What's Best! add-in provides special functions to Excel®, giving it the ability to express constraints and dual cells.
-As it does with all add-in functions, Excel® internally stores the location of the add-in program files whenever you use one of the What's Best! add-in functions in a model.
-As a result, if you create a model with What's Best! add-in functions and later open it using a copy of Excel® that has the What's Best! program files installed in a different location, then Excel® will not properly handle the What's Best! functions, and displays the #REF! error code.
+Problem: The What'sBest! add-in provides special functions to Excel®, giving it the ability to express constraints and dual cells.
+As it does with all add-in functions, Excel® internally stores the location of the add-in program files whenever you use one of the What'sBest! add-in functions in a model.
+As a result, if you create a model with What'sBest! add-in functions and later open it using a copy of Excel® that has the What'sBest! program files installed in a different location, then Excel® will not properly handle the What'sBest! functions, and displays the #REF! error code.

 Suggestions: Close the workbook and then reopen it using the following procedure.
-When Excel® opens the workbook and detects formulas with incorrect paths to your What's Best! add-in, it will present you with a message about automatic links and then ask: "Do you want to update all linked information?".
+When Excel® opens the workbook and detects formulas with incorrect paths to your What'sBest! add-in, it will present you with a message about automatic links and then ask: "Do you want to update all linked information?".
 Answer "Yes" and use the Browse button to find the WBA.XLA or WBA.XLAM file in your LIBRARY subdirectory of your main Excel® directory.
-If this does not remove the #REF! error, then use the What's Best!
+If this does not remove the #REF! error, then use the What'sBest!
 Update Links button on the General Options dialog box.
 This should correctly update the path.
-If you fail to update the links with the What's Best!
-Update Links button, then Excel® will place the error code of #REF! into the cells with the incorrect path to WBA.XLAM.
+If you fail to update the links with the What'sBest!
+Update Links button, then Excel® will place the error code of #REF! into the cells with the incorrect path to WBA.XLA, or WBA.XLAM.

-If you frequently exchange models with other What's Best! users that have their program files in a different location, or you have updated or re-installed the What's Best! program files in a different location, please refer to the discussion of the Update Links button under Options... | General.
+If you frequently exchange models with other What's Best! users that have their program files in a different location, or you have updated or re-installed the What's Best! program files in a different location, please refer to the discussion of the Update Links button under Options...|General.

-What are the system requirements to install What's Best!?
+What are the system requirements to install What'sBest!?

-To install and run What's Best!, check that you have the following: Software
+To install and run What's Best!, check that you have the following:

+Software

+♦ Microsoft® Windows® 10 or previous Windows® XP, Vista®, 7, 8

+• Microsoft® Excel® 32-bit 2019 / Office365®, and previous versions 2002, 2003, 2007, 2010, 2013, 2016

-- ◆ Microsoft® Windows® 7, 8, or Windows® XP, Vista® - ♦ Microsoft® Excel® 32-bit version 2002 or higher, version 2007, 2010, 2013 - ◆ or Microsoft® Excel® 64-bit version 2010, 2013 with latest Service Packs - ◆ Microsoft® .NET Framework 4.0
+♦ or Microsoft® Excel® 64-bit versions 2019 / Office365®, or older 2010, 2013, 2016 with latest Service Packs

+- Microsoft® Excel®, 'PC' version - ♦ Microsoft® .NET Framework 4.0